By Jennifer Fox

 They raise your sodium levels sky high

 While the human body needs a certain amount of salt to function properly, too much salt increases your sodium levels and can elevate your risk of high blood pressure and cardiovascular disease.
 Processed foods often contain added salt to improve the taste, increase shelf life and add texture, and consuming these products can push your sodium intake past the recommended 2,300mg daily limit.
-What’s more, most salt used in processed foods is lacking in the nutritional value and trace minerals provided by better options like Himalayan sea salt.
+What’s more, most salt used in processed foods is lacking in the nutritional value and trace minerals provided by better options like Himalayan Sea salt.

 They can sabotage your sleep

-When consumed close to bedtime, processed foods can make getting a good nigh’s sleep next to impossible.
+When consumed close to bedtime, processed foods can make getting a good night’s sleep next to impossible.
 You may find yourself tossing and turning as your body struggles to deal with the sudden spikes and crashes in blood sugar produced from digesting high levels of sudden refined carbohydrates. to keep your insulin levels stable and get a more restful night’s sleep, stick to unprocessed foods for meals and snacks.

 They are low in nutrients

 Processed foods are extremely low in nutrients compared to whole, unprocessed foods.
-Through synthetic vitamins and minerals are sometimes added back in to replace those lost durning processing, they are a poor substitute for the original nutrients.
+Through synthetic vitamins and minerals are sometimes added back in to replace those lost during processing, they are a poor substitute for the original nutrients.
 Science is just the beginning to understand the benefits of thousands of additional vitamins, antioxidants and trace minerals found in real plant and animal foods, and the more processed foods you eat, the less of these beneficial nutrients you receive.